go2scope/MM-storage-api/README.md

 ```
 Create a new dataset.
 If the resulting path exists, this method will fail.
 The number of dimensions must be specified at the time of creation, and the call will fail if the current storage device does not support the requested dimensionality.

 **acqCreateDataset()** returns the string handle (UUID) to the opened dataset.
 This handle is subsequently used in all other API calls to refer to that dataset.
-Multiple datasets can be opened at the same time.
+We can open multiple datasets at the same time.

 ### Configure Dimensions
-We can *optionally* configure each dimension with a name and physical meaning
+We can *optionally* configure each dimension with a name and physical meaning.
 ```
 void configureDimension(string handle, int dimension, string name, string meaning);
 ```
 - handle: dataset handle
 - dimension: integer pointing to the dimension we are configuring
 - name: name we want to assign to a dimension, e.g. "slice" or "channel"
-- meaning: physical meaning of the dimension using a commonly adopted (OME?) nomenclature, e.g. Z, C, T, etc.
+- meaning: physical meaning of the dimension using a commonly adopted (OME?) terminology, e.g., Z, C, T, etc.

 ### Close Dataset
-When this method is called, it means the acquisition is completed.
+We call this method to prevent further accidental changes when the acquisition is complete.

 ```
 bool acqCloseDataset(string handle);